ryanzec/coding-standards/README.md

 ### Directives

 Directives should be split into two parts, the directive and the directive controller.
 The file with the directives should end with ```-directive.js``` and the file with the directive controller should end with ```-controller.js``` just like other controllers.
+Directive controller names should end with ```DCtrl``` to distinguish them from regular regular controllers.

 ```
 |-- index.html